 I felt a little unease about publishing this post, as there is much condescension towards ghostly activity, or conversely, enthusiasm.
 Either side will find no satisfaction in what I say and me in the opposite camp.
 To be honest, I come down on the side of data and logical reality.
 Without data, what we have are just stories, which is what we have, ghost stories.
 There’s no point explaining the existence of ghosts.
 If we prove them to be untrue, then there’s no mystery and we would no longer enjoy the stories.
-And, people would not believe that truth.
-The stories would continue.
+At any rate, those who believe, would not believe that truth and the stories would continue.
 On the other hand, if we prove the existence of ghosts, what then?
-What Pandora’s Box would that unlock?

 The Further Realm, BBC Radio 3, The Essay. http://www.bbc.co.uk/programmes/b06k9yfc